Conference 2025

 Parameter Estimation in Agent-Based Models using AABC

-Pattern formation is present across the natural world.
-This talk demonstrates applying Approximate Approximate Bayesian Computation (AABC) to two biological systems: an agent-based model of zebrafish skin patterns and a vertex-based model of meristem development in fern gametophytes, showing the utility of AABC in understanding complex biological processes.
+Applies Approximate Approximate Bayesian Computation (AABC) to an agent-based model of zebrafish skin patterns and a vertex-based model of meristem development in fern gametophytes, demonstrating AABC's utility for complex biological systems.

 3:25 – 3:45 PM